SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 1. You didn't enable both "Holiday Creator Features" and "Enable Gametest Framework".
 2. You didn't apply both the behaviour pack and resource pack to your world.
-3. The addon doesn't seems to work for certain devices.
-There isn't a known reason why, but until that's resolved, you can try using the addon from a server hosting site, such as Aternos.
+3. The addon may be broken for you.
+There isn't a known reason why, but until that's resolved, you can try two things.

+    * Restart Minecraft
+    * Reinstall Minecraft

     You may report the bug [here](https://github.com/SIsilicon/WorldEdit-BE/issues).

 ## Can I use WorldEdit with other addons?